Last updated: May 25, 2026

 ReadEasy ("the extension") provides a distraction-free reader view by extracting article content from the current page.
-It also supports saving user-selected highlighted text from webpages into the Reading List, using a floating webpage launcher that offers quick actions (Switch to reading view / Open side panel), managing extension display preferences from the side panel, optional Google sign-in, and feedback collection links in the reader/side panel that open our Featurebase portal.
+When an article opens in reader view, it is silently and automatically saved to the Reading List on your device (no button click required).
+The reader also supports saving user-selected highlighted text via the "Save Selection" button in the side panel, editing article content directly inside the reader view (session-only), merging saved articles into a single PDF via the browser print dialog, using a floating webpage launcher that offers quick actions (Switch to reading view / Open side panel), a right-click context menu option to open any page in Reader View, managing extension display preferences from the side panel (including a panel close button that records your choice not to auto-open the panel), optional Google sign-in, and feedback collection links in the reader/side panel that open our Featurebase portal.
 This privacy policy explains how data is handled.

 ReadEasy complies with applicable privacy laws including GDPR.
 As the extension does not collect personal data on external servers, GDPR data subject rights (access, deletion, portability) are managed entirely through your browser's built-in controls.

 We do not collect, transmit, or sell any personal data to external servers.
-The extension processes the current page's website content (text, images, links) entirely on your device to render the reader view, manage your Reading List, and generate exports (HTML / EPUB).
+The extension processes the current page's website content (text, images, links) entirely on your device to render the reader view, manage your Reading List, and generate exports (HTML / EPUB / PDF).
+In-reader edits you make are held only in session storage for the duration of the tab and are never sent anywhere.
 Text-to-speech playback uses your browser's built-in speech engine, which runs locally on your device.

 ReadEasy may also display a small floating launcher on regular webpages so you can quickly open a two-option menu (Switch to reading view / Open side panel).
 The launcher itself does not transmit page data anywhere.
 Its visibility setting and last dragged position are stored only in Chrome sync storage so the extension can restore your preference across pages and signed-in Chrome profiles.
 When you change the launcher enabled/disabled setting, the extension propagates that preference to open tabs so the launcher can hide/show immediately.